nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user executes a new command:

 ![ScheduleCommandActivityDiagram](images/ScheduleCommandActivityDiagram.png)

+#### 3.11.3 Design Consideration

+#### Option 1: Combine Schedule and Plan into a Single Command
+Allow users to generate a new plan by adding a parameter to the schedule command.

+Pros: Faster for users to create a plan and see generated plan.
+Cons: More features attached to a single command may confuse new users.

+#### Option 2: Separate Schedule and Plan
+Users will have to use a separate command to generate a plan, before using `schedule` to view daily schedule.

+Pros: Clearer separation of features may be easier for new users to understand.
+Cons: Slower in regular usage as two commands are needed for feature to work, instead of one.

+#### Eventual Decision
+In the long run, users should be familiar with the usage scenarios of the commands, so the efficiency benefits of a chained command outweighs the costs of command complexity.

 ### 3.12 Tag color codes